 The ongoing reports of Australian war crimes in Afghanistan are the latest in a long history of terror.
-Dani Cotton explores why Australian troops carry out these atrocities
+Sophie Cotton explores why Australian troops carry out these atrocities

 Australia is still reeling from reports of war crimes in Afghanistan, with more information continuing to emerge by the month.

 In the “trial of the century”, Australia’s most decorated living soldier, Ben Roberts-Smith, is suing Nine newspapers over allegations he committed a series of war crimes and domestic violence.

 Roberts-Smith is alleged to have kicked a handcuffed Afghan soldier off a cliff in 2012.

 But calls for cultural reform and for the prosecution of the few “bad apples” fail to address the real cause of the war crimes.
 Australian troops have been responsible for similar atrocities in every major war they have fought.